konkked/Underscore.cs/README.md

 Contains the functionality I couldn't quite pin into a section easily.

-Here is a simple example of a time I have used the lib myself.
+Here is a simple example of using the libraries list chunking and random

 ```cs